National Assembly (Bulgaria): Procedure

-By the Constitution, the National Assembly is inaugurated by the eldest elected member of Parliament.
-On the first day of sitting, they preside over the election of the Speaker (Chairperson) and two deputies.
+The National Assembly is inaugurated by the eldest attending elected attending member of Parliament.
+On the first day of sitting, they preside over the election of the Speaker (Chairperson) and Deputy speakers, form the parliamentary groups, and appoint the secretaries of the Assembly.

 Once elected, the Speakers retain their party allegiances, which means that they remain as MPs and are allowed to take part in debates and voting.

-121 MPs must be present in order for any session to commence, and 50%+1 of those present must vote "for" any point of order or bill to be approved.
+More than 121 MPs must be present in order for any session to commence, and 50%+1 of those present must vote "for" any point of order or bill to be approved, unless the specific matter of the vote requires another majority.

-Ministers may be chosen from among the MPs or they may be experts outside Parliament.
-All MPs picked to be Cabinet ministers lose their MP status, and other members from their party are called up to Parliament to fill the seats they vacate.

 Parliament sits Wednesday to Friday, and sessions begin at 9 am.
 Parliamentary committees sit in the afternoons.

+Electing a government

+In order to elect a government, the National Assembly must have formed the parliamentary groups and have secured a majority.
+The President of the Republic calls to consultations for electing a government the parliamentary groups.
+Per article 99 of the Constitution, the President gives out the first mandate to the candidate for a Prime Minister of the largest parliamentary group in order to elect a government.
+If after 7-days, the candidate fails to propose a government, the second mandate goes to the PM candidate of the second largest parliamentary group.
+If the second mandate fails as well, the President gives out the third and last mandate to the candidate of one of the other parliamentary groups.
+If the mandate is delivered, the President signs it and propose to the National Assembly to elect that government.
+In order for the government to be elected, there need to be present more than 121 votes "for".

+Ministers may be chosen from among the MPs, or they may be experts outside Parliament.
+All MPs picked to be Cabinet ministers lose their MP status, and the next candidate from the party list of the constituency takes his place.